 Once the surface has been sufficiently cleaned, rinse the brush or cloth to remove any soap mixture.

-DIY Ways of Cleaning
+DIY Ways Of Cleaning

 - Simply combine 1 tablespoon white vinegar with 2 cups of warm water.
 You can scale this solution if you need a larger volume of cleaning solution.